GarzonDiegoFEUP/TF-ChPVK-PV/tf_chpvk_pv/modeling/gcnn/README.md

 ## Usage in this Project

 In this pipeline, GCNN is used to:
-- Assess the experimental plausibility of CrystaLLM-generated crystal structures
+- Assess the experimental plausibility of CrystaLLM-generated perovskite-type structures
 - Generate crystal-likeness scores for all candidate compounds
 - Rank candidates by synthesizability likelihood
-- Combine synthesizability with thermodynamic and sustainability metrics for final prioritization
+- Combine synthesizability with sustainability metrics for final prioritization

 See [`3_Experimental_likelihood.ipynb`](../../notebooks/3_Experimental_likelihood.ipynb) for structure evaluation and synthesizability scoring workflows.